sassoftware/sasoptpy/doc/overview/about.rst

 About sasoptpy
 ==============

-**sasoptpy** is a Python package providing easy and integrated ways of working with SAS Optimization and SAS/OR optimization solvers.
+**sasoptpy** is a Python package that provides easy and integrated ways of working with SAS Optimization and SAS/OR optimization solvers.
 It enables developers to model optimization problems with ease by providing high-level building blocks.